Valium Addiction & Withdrawal

 - Increased sensitivity to light

-If you are experiencing moderate to severe Valium withdrawal symptoms, you may want to consider visiting a drug rehab facility that specializes in treating benzodiazepine addictions.
+If you are experiencing moderate to severe Valium withdrawal symptoms, you may consider visiting a drug rehab facility specializing in treating benzodiazepine addictions.
 Here they can safely assist you in the Valium detoxification process as well as offer expert addiction counseling and therapy to help treat the underlying symptoms that may have led to your Valium addiction.